front-end-intermediate/5-express/readme.md

 };
 ```

-And create a new function for the detail page:
+And create a new function in details.js:

 ```js
 const detail = () => {